Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Eye drops that contain preservatives can have toxic effects on your eyes.
 As a result, preservative-free eye drops are often a better option.

-Glaucoma eye drops have to be used every day to keep the eye pressure down.
+Glaucoma eye drops need to be used every day to keep eye pressure down.
 Often, they must be used several times per day.
-When used correctly, they can be very effective at regulating eye pressure and therefore preserving your vision.
+When used correctly, eye drops can be very effective at regulating eye pressure and therefore preserving your vision.

-There are a lot of options for eye drops that control IOP.
+As we’ve seen, there are many options for eye drops that control IOP.
 For glaucoma treatment, eye drops are considered the front-line treatment option.
 Occasionally, you may need to also take oral medications in conjunction with eye drops.

 Talk to your eye doctor to find your ideal course of action for managing glaucoma.